-Breastfeeding mothers often receive conflicting advice about whether drinking alcohol can have an effect on their baby.
+Breastfeeding mothers often receive conflicting advice about whether drinking alcohol can have a negative effect on their baby.
 This can leave them feeling like they have more questions than answers.
-While women are often warned not to consume alcohol during pregnancy due to evidence that it could cause damage to an unborn child, the risks of consuming alcohol while breastfeeding are not as well defined.
+While women are often warned not to consume alcohol during pregnancy given the evidence that this could cause damage to an unborn child, the risks of consuming alcohol while breastfeeding are not as well defined.

-Breastfeeding and drinking are not against the law and mothers have enjoyed alcohol in moderation while breastfeeding throughout history.
+Drinking while nursing is not against the law and mothers have enjoyed alcohol in moderation while breastfeeding throughout history.
 The effects of alcohol on the breastfeeding baby are directly related to the amount the mother ingests.
-When the breastfeeding mother drinks occasionally and limits her consumption the amount of alcohol her baby receives has not been proven to be harmful.
-However, many mothers find themselves in situations where they want to drink but have concerns about any possible effects on their baby.
+When the breastfeeding mother drinks occasionally and limits her consumption, the amount of alcohol her baby receives has not been proven to be harmful.
+However, many mothers find themselves in situations where they want to drink, but have concerns about any possible effects on their baby.

 Your baby’s age

 - A newborn has an immature liver, and will be more affected by alcohol

 - Up until around 3 months of age, infants metabolise alcohol at about half the rate of adults

 - An older baby can metabolise alcohol more quickly than a young infant

 - A person’s size has an impact on how quickly they metabolise alcohol

 - A heavier person can metabolise alcohol more quickly than a lighter person

 - The effect of alcohol on the baby is directly related to the amount of alcohol that is consumed